zheylmun/site/content/posts/designing_ergonomic_apis.md

 The result is that the really great crates in the Rust ecosystem are a joy to use.
 It's not just because the authors are genius programmers(many of them are).
 It's because they've spent the time to address areas that were flawed over and over again.
+You don't have to be a world famous open source developer to write great code in Rust.
+You just have to be willing to fix the things that can obviously be improved until you've built something incredible.